locka99/cpp-to-rust-book/setting_up_rust/index.md

 This section will talk you through setting up Rust for the first time and also how to keep it up to date.

-Set up depends upon your target platform.
+Getting started is incredibly easy but some details vary upon your target platform.
 Rust runs on Windows, Linux and MacOS.
 In addition you might wish to cross-compile code for the consumption of another platform.

 ## Use Rustup